HengYangDS/sage-kb/.knowledge/templates/EXPERT_COMMITTEE_QUICKSTART.md

 ├─────────────────────────────────────────────────────────┤
 │  MUST-DO CHECKLIST:                                     │
 │  □ Independent scoring (no peeking!)                    │
-│  □ Calculate range penalty                              │
+│  □ Look up dynamic λ for your expert count              │ │  □ Calculate penalty: λ × Range / 4                     │
 │  □ Record at least 1 dissenting opinion                 │
 │  □ Document the decision                                │
 └─────────────────────────────────────────────────────────┘